nothub/debian-autoinstall/README.md

 ### Password

-If the `-p` flag is not set, a new admin password will be generated automatically.
+If the `-p` flag is not set, a random admin password will be generated.

+### Hostname

+If the `-n` flag is not set, a hash of the machines mac addresses will be used as hostname.

 ## Debug in VM